 Kenji and Don didn't have regular class times, but practised whenever they were free to.
 Don took plenty of notes on what he was shown, and developed a system for the art.

-Yoshida Sensei stressed that the forms were just examples and the principles were more important.
+Yoshida stressed the forms were examples and the principles were more important.
 He began to learn at a faster rate when he was able to ignore the pain involved.

 He realised that tension equalled pain!

 Don Angier was told he was considered a yoshi, an adopted son, and his new name was to be 'Kensaburo Yoshida.'
 The significance of this became clear to him much later when he realized that he had the responsibility of finding someone to pass the art on to.